Home Heat Pump Guide

 Installation: What Is Involved?

-Mini split installation is relatively straightforward compared to a full air-to-water heat pump system.
+Mini split installation is relatively straightforward compared to a full air-to-water heat pump installation.

 What the Installer Does